“What’s brutal to one person might be totally reasonable to somebody else.”

 Harriet, Sweet Harriet

 Once you know the outcome of So I Married an Axe Murderer, it’s even more fun to watch Nancy Travis’ performance.
 Always a favorite of mine, she does a great job either playing evil murderer or anxious new bride.
 The biggest issue in diagnosing any of these players though is that most of the focus is on Charlie.
-He’s a little neurotic about dating, but all in all a fairly normal guy, so there’s no real diagnosis there.
+He’s a little neurotic about dating, but all in all a fairly normal guy, so there’s no real mental health problem there.

 The interplay between Harriet and her murderous sister, Rose, is a side component of the film, probably because the filmmakers didn’t want the outcome to be too obvious ahead of time.
 What’s interesting is that when Charlie does get a chance to meet Rose, it is obvious that she’s…a little bit off.
 She does offer the guy an elaborate breakfast, then deliver a sad bowl of cereal in its place.
 She also seems offended that Harriet didn’t mention her, even though Harriet and Charlie just started dating.

 Harriet, meanwhile, only acts really strange once she and Charlie get married.
 Upon a second (or third or fourth because it’s a funny movie) watch, her behavior makes sense.
 Poor Harriet thinks that all three of her previous husbands ditched her on the honeymoon, so she’s extra clingy with Charlie on their own honeymoon.
 It turns out, of course, that good ol’ weirdo Rose has been murdering Harriet’s husbands and disguising her deeds with abandonment notes.
 What an ordeal to put your sister through just to ensure she doesn’t get married!